Fees are current from 1st July 2024.

 The 2023-2024 Australian Psychological Society (APS) recommended fee for 46-60 minute session is $300.

-Fees for our DBT program can be found on our GlowDBT website.
+DBT program fees and information can be found on our GlowDBT website.

 Initial session